 TL;DR Anime Geek predicts that My Hero Academia Season 7 release date will be in 2024 due to the historical release pattern and the time typically required for anime production.
 Read more below for a much deeper dive!

 The My Hero Academia Season 7 anime TV show will continue in the aftermath of the Paranormal Liberation War when Izuku Midoriya aka Deku has left U.A.
 High.
-Even as hero society declines, Deku continues the fight against the League of Villains with the help of pro heroes like All Might even as All For One and Tomura Shigaraki prepare for the final war.
+Even as hero society declines, Deku continues the fight against the League of Villains with the help of pro heroes like Star and Stripe and All Might even as All For One and Tomura Shigaraki prepare for the final war.

 Based on the pacing of the anime adaptation, it’s expected that My Hero Academia Season 7 will be two cours once again.
 A “cour” is a three-month TV broadcasting unit based on the physical seasons, and anime usually have between 10 to 13 episodes per cour.

 Animation studio Bones will produce My Hero Academia Season 7.
 Bones has multiple sub-studios labeled A through E. Studio C is led by producer Yoshihiro Oyabu, and it works exclusively on the Boku no Hero Academia anime series.

 As for the future, the SK8 The Infinity Season 2 anime TV series is confirmed to be in production.